AABC Annual Meeting – Meeting Program

 Decade Highlight:

-2016 – AABC achieved accreditation as a Standards Developer by ANSI, paving the way for the publication of the 7th edition of the National Standards for Total System Balance as an official American National Standard.
+2016 – AABC publishes the 7th edition of the National Standards for Total System Balance, the first to be an official American National Standard

-2019 – AABC launched a new member portal, providing easier access to resources such as certification information, publications, and dues payment options.
+2019 – AABC launches a revised, computerized TBE exam that can be taken at local testing centers.
+A new member portal and database launches, providing easier access to membership resources such as certification information, publications, and dues payment.

-2021 – The AABC Hall of Fame was established, with George Ebert as the first modern inductee.
-Historical nominees included Arnold Pearl, Walter Lipski, and Taylor Kahoe.
+2021 – The AABC Hall of Fame is established, with George Ebert as the first modern inductee and historical inductees Arnold Pearl, Walter Lipski, and Taylor Kahoe (AABC’s three principal founders).

-2023 – Updated the AABC Policies & Procedures and various membership forms, in part
+2023 – AABC revamps and updates the AABC Policies & Procedures and various membership forms.

 Annual Meeting Locations: